Published on March 13, 2026

 What are the main types of real-world evidence studies?

-The main types include Post-Approval Safety Studies (PASS), which track long-term safety in broader patient populations after approval; natural history studies, which document disease progression without intervention and are particularly valuable in rare disease; disease and drug registries; retrospective chart review studies; and studies using External Control Arms, where real-world patient data from registries or health records serves as the comparator group in lieu of a concurrent randomized control arm.
+The main types include Post-Approval Safety Studies (PASS), which track long-term safety in broader patient populations; Post-Authorization Effectiveness Studies (PAES), which characterize real-world effectiveness after approval and are increasingly required by EMA; natural history studies, which document disease progression without intervention and are particularly valuable in rare disease; Health Economics and Outcomes Research (HEOR) studies, which examine costs, resource utilization, and quality-of-life outcomes for payer and market access purposes; disease and drug registries; retrospective chart review studies; and studies using External Control Arms, where real-world patient data serves as the comparator group in lieu of a concurrent randomized control arm.

 References

-- European Medicines Agency.
-Post-Authorisation Safety Studies (PASS).
-EMA Pharmacovigilance framework.
+4. European Medicines Agency.
+Post-Authorisation Safety Studies (PASS) and Post-Authorisation Efficacy Studies (PAES).
+EMA Pharmacovigilance and Regulatory Science framework.
 Available at ema.europa.eu.